Lynne M. Thomas: Editing and fandom

 In 2014, Lynne and Michael Thomas decided to go back to magazine editing.
-Thomas is currently the co-publisher and co-editor-in-chief of Uncanny Magazine with her husband.
+Thomas was the co-publisher and co-editor-in-chief of Uncanny Magazine until 2025.
 Uncanny Magazine won the Hugo Award for Best Semiprozine in 2016, 2017, 2018, 2019, 2020, and 2022, and its issue 2 story "Folding Beijing" by Hao Jingfang (translated by Ken Liu) was a 2016 winner of the Hugo Award for Best Novelette, and finalist for the Locus Award for Best Novelette and the Theodore Sturgeon Award.
 Uncanny Magazine story "You'll Surely Drown Here If You Stay" by Alyssa Wong was the winner of the 2017 Locus Award for Best Novelette and a finalist for the 2017 Hugo Award for Best Novelette and 2016 Nebula Award for Best Novelette.
 Uncanny Magazine story "Like a River Loves the Sky" by Emma Törzs was the winner of the 2019 World Fantasy Award—Short Fiction.
 Other Uncanny Magazine Hugo, Nebula, Locus, and World Fantasy Award finalist stories include stories by Brooke Bolander, Sam J. Miller, Amal El-Mohtar, Fran Wilde, Sarah Pinsker, Vina Jie-Min Prasad, K.M.
 Szpara, Ursula Vernon, and Aliette de Bodard.

 As of August 2025, Thomas has won twelve Hugo Awards.
 She has been a finalist for the World Fantasy Award eight times, and nominated eleven times for the Locus Award.
+In Spring 2026 she and Katy Rawdon were the authors of The Infinite Loop: Archives and Time Travel in the Popular Imagination (ALA Neal-Schuman 2026).